HEFLINGA/StudyBuddy/README.md

 3. As a student, I want to be able to sort my task list assignments by due date, so that I can see which assignments are currently most pressing
    - Weight; 2 (10hrs)
 ### Tanner's section User Stories;
 1. As a student I want to be able to create an account and login, so I can use the application
+   - Weight; 1 (5hrs)
 2. As a student I want to be able to update my account information, so I can have the correct information on file
+   - Weight; 2 (5hrs)
 3. As a student I want to have my information be encrypted well, so I do not have to worry about my personal information being leaked.
+   - Weight; 3 (15hrs)
 ### Alexander's section User Stories;
 1. Add
 2. Add